Support Services Division

 - locating responsible persons by telephone for any type of call when police or fire personnel at an incident scene determine such a response is needed,

-- wants & warrants computer inquiries in local, regional, state, and national criminal data bases,
+- wants and warrants computer inquiries in local, regional, state, and national criminal data bases,

 - TDD emergency call telephone system for hearing-impaired persons,